baotramduong/Porfolio_Project_The_Movie_Industry/README.md

 ## Business Statement

 **Q1.** Is there a correlation between production budget and profit?
-If so, how much should Microsoft invest into production to get the highest ROI?
+If so, how much should Microsoft invest into production?

 **Q2.** What kind of movie contents, in term of genre, source, creative type, production method, perform the best?